rmarquis/rmarquis.github.io/pages/wsl.md

 ### Enable Virtual Machine Platform

-Ensure the "Virtual Machine Platform" optional component is enabled and that virtualization is enabled in the BIOS.
+Ensure the `Virtual Machine Platform` optional component is enabled and that virtualization is enabled in the BIOS.

 ### Install WSL

 Install the `Windows Subsystem for Linux` from the Microsoft Store, which is [now the default](https://devblogs.microsoft.com/commandline/the-windows-subsystem-for-linux-in-the-microsoft-store-is-now-generally-available-on-windows-10-and-11/).

 > **Note**: You no longer should enable the "Windows Subsystem for Linux" optional component, or install the WSL kernel or WSLg MSI packages as they are no longer needed.
+>
 > Using the Store version of WSL allows you to [get updates to WSL much faster](https://devblogs.microsoft.com/commandline/a-preview-of-wsl-in-the-microsoft-store-is-now-available/) compared to when it was a Windows component.
 [WSLg](https://aka.ms/wslg) is also now bundled.

 ### Update WSL